MKGitHub/UIPheonix/README.md

 ------
 * Version 2 adds support for table view as well as many refactorings to make UIPheonix even easier to use.
 * Please run & read the simple code in the demo apps.
+* Version 2.2.0 adds support for Swift 4.0.0 and Xcode 9.

 Requirements
 ------
-* Swift Version 3.0.1
+* Swift Version 4.0.0
-* ARC
+* Xcode 9
-* macOS 10.11 and later
+* macOS 10.12 and later
-* iOS 9.0 and later
+* iOS 10.0 and later
-* tvOS 9.0 and later
+* tvOS 10.0 and later

 How to Install